gbc1858/SPE-image-handler/readme.md

    SPE_image = DenoiseSPEImage(settings.FILE_START_STRING, settings.FOLDER_PATH, settings.FILE_LIST)
    SPE_image.set_cropped_range(100, 480, 200, 500)
     ```
-    - **Generate beam contours.** To outline the beam spot in every frame, contours will be generated based on the user
+    - **Generate beam contours.** To outline the beam spot (or to find the ROI) of every frame, contours will be
-    provided contour levels (aka. the ROI).
+    generated based on the user provided contour levels.
 The contour with the longest path is the beam spot contour.
-Beam images and the
-    corresponding contours can be displayed using the function of `draw_beam_contour()`.
+    Beam images and the corresponding contours can be displayed using the function of `draw_beam_contour()`.
     ```python
    SPE_image.draw_beam_contour(100, 50)
     ```